poetic/ember-cli-cordova/README.md

 xcodebuild: error: The project 'MyApp' does not contain a scheme named 'MyApp'.
 ```

-This is caused by now having opened the project in Xcode before.
+This is caused by not having opened the project in Xcode before.
 It
 automatically generates some info it needs to archive the project.
 To fix this,
 run `ember cordova:open` and let it open in Xcode.
-After you have done this once you
+After you've done this once you
-can just run the `archive` command again and it shouldn't give you any more
+can just run `ember cordova:archive` command again and it shouldn't give you any more
 trouble.

 # Contributing